The very hot topic in Nebraska bankruptcy courts these days center around how courts apply changes to the homestead exemption law enacted in 2014.

 You see, litigation is a two-way street.

 The other truth of debt collection lawsuits is this: debt collection attorneys are not used to being confronted.
-Nine-five percent of their lawsuits wind in up Default Judgments, meaning the other side never bothered to file a response and they won a judgment by default.
+Ninety-five percent of their lawsuits wind in up Default Judgments because the uneducated defendant never bothered to file a response.
 The remaining defendants who file a response are washed away in Summary Judgment motions.

 Collection attorneys almost never face an organized, informed and diligent opponent.
 They don’t face such competition because the poor defendants don’t know the rules.
 They don’t have the tools.
 And they don’t have the experience.